LPhD/Jess/docs/source/transplant.rst

 where Target should recieve additional functionality from Donor.

 The workflow.py script realizes an interactive workflow for this scenario.
 It contains the functionality of the SUI, codeConverter, and evaluation script.
+Please take care that all of these scripts are not in manual mode, the last line of the scripts has to be commented out.
-Furthermore, the workflow script clones the necessary Git branches from Donor and Target, and allows to automate the whole migration process.
+Furthermore, the workflow script clones the desired versions from Donor and Target from a Git repository, and allows to automate the whole migration process.
 Currently, the configuration of the Semantic Unit identification process must still be set manually in the SUI script.
+However, the default configuration is sufficient for this process.